 DUAL RAIL BANDS + STIFFENING LAYER

 Adding a strip of low stretch (high tensile strength) material to the rail can improve rigidity while providing an additional layer of puncture resistance.
 It is also an area where false marketing claims abound.
 Carbon fabric serves no mechanical function as a rail stiffening material.
 Carbon fiber must be impregnated in an epoxy resin to realize its potential strength, in which case it becomes extremely rigid and impossible to fold.
-The addition of carbon fabric tape to rails is actually a surf board throwback to tune a hardboard shape and carbon tape is pliable and useful for that specific application.
-Carbon fiber is great for rigid and lightweight paddles, but provides no significant structural or rigidity benefit on the rail of an inflatable SUP board.
+The addition of carbon fabric tape to rails is actually a surfboard throwback to tune a hardboard shape and carbon tape is pliable and useful for that specific application.
+Carbon fiber is great for rigid and lightweight paddles, but provides no significant structural or rigidity benefit to the rail of an inflatable SUP board.
 Stiffening layers are great marketing hooks used by brands to "reel em in" but sadly serve no structural purpose.

 DUAL RAIL BAND HEAT WELDED + ADHESIVE (2+1) RAIL

 Construction processes differ between manufacturers / factories to a degree so the assumption that everyone uses the exact same adhesives, techniques and processes is incorrect, though some standardization and techniques are commonplace.
 We source specialized adhesives to ensure the bond is complete and long lasting.
 The construction of a performance stand up inflatable paddle board is a synergy of materials, outline shape and manufacturing processes.
 Getting it right is expensive and time consuming since the end product is only as strong as its weakest link.
 We rely on trained craftspeople to execute these processes which are then verified via high pressure internal and external visual testing in a water tank.
 This extra testing step is critical to ensuring our boards are made correctly to our specification.
 Our boards are all manufactured using a proprietary dual rail band + heat sealed methodology which also incorporates an additional internal dual rolled rail.
 This process is slower and more labor intensive to create and requires years of training and close supervision to execute properly, but what it ensures is superb performance of the most critical component of the board and gives a rail that is second to none.

 A FINAL NOTE ON BOARD CONSTRUCTION